Cray-HPE/docs-csm/operations/network/management_network/apply_custom_config_1.2.md

 ## Mellanox

-`vrf forwarding Customer` will be added to the port config.
+`vrf forwarding Customer` will be added to the port configuration.
 This has to be applied before the `ip address` configuration.

 ```console
 sw-spine-001 [mlag-domain: master] # conf t